RodneyShag/Parallel_programming/readme.md

 - [Parallel Two-Phase Construction](#parallel-two-phase-construction)
 - [References](#references)

+## Intended Learning Strategy

+This repo is a concise summary and replacement of the [Coursera: Parallel programming](https://www.coursera.org/learn/parprog1?specialization=scala) course.

+Read this repo linearly from top to bottom.
+You do not need to access the above course to learn Parallel Programming.
+However, the course link is provided just in case you need more information about a topic.

 ## Introduction

 __Parallel computing__ is a type of computation in which many calculations are performed at the same time.

 __CPU speed-up is non-linear__ - The power required to speed up a CPU starts to grow non-linearly.
 For this reason, we add more CPUs instead of trying to speed up just 1 CPU.

 ## Threads